nancynobody/express_dispatcher/README.md

 * [Zoom](https://zoom.us/)

 ### Setup Instructions
-*Note: You will need a paid version of Twilio for this to work because the free trail version only allows usage/verification of 1 number but you can test it and play with it for free.
-Btw-Twilio is cheap*
+*Note: You will need a paid version of Twilio for this to work because the free trail version only allows usage/verification of 1 number but you can test it and play with it for free.*

 #### Step 0: Setup Twilio
-Create a Twilio account and get a Twilio nmber
+Create a Twilio account and get a Twilio number

 #### Step 1: Setup Server
-You can use whatever server (heroku, aws, etc) or serverless (serverless, etc) setup you want for this...make a decision based on your application needs.
+You can use whatever server (heroku, aws, etc) or serverless you want for this...make a decision based on your application needs.

-`config.js` includes comtomizations for messages, etc.
+`config.js` includes customizations for messages, etc.

 Don't forget to add your Twilio credentials to your `.env`